taskrabbit/forklift/readme.md

 ## Transports

 Transports are how you interact with your data.
-Every transport defines a `read` and `write` method which handle arrays of data objects.
-Transports optionaly define `pipe` methods which a shortcuts to copy data within a transport (IE: `insert into #{to_db}.#{to_table} select * from #{from_db}.#{from_table}` for mysql).
-A trasport may also define other helers (like how to create a mysql dump).
+Every transport defines `read` and `write` methods which handle arrays of data objects.
+Transports optinally define a `pipe` method which is a shortcut to copy data within a transport (eg `insert into #{to_db}.#{to_table}; select * from #{from_db}.#{from_table}` for MySQL).
+A trasport may also define other helpers like how to create a MySQL dump).

-A config file for each connection is to live in `./config/connections/#{transport}/` and will be loaded at boot.
+Each transport should have a config file in `./config/connections/#{transport}/`.
+It will be loaded at boot.

 ### Creating your own transport

-in the `/connections` firectory in your project, create a file that defines at least the following:
+In the `/connections` directory in your project, create a file that defines at least the following:

 ```ruby
 module Forklift